Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

         ncn-m001# ${CSM_DISTDIR}/hack/load-container-image.sh dtr.dev.cray.com/library/openjdk:11-jre-slim
         ```

+        **Troubleshooting:**

-        **Troubleshooting:** If the output shows the skopeo.tar file cannot be found, ensure that the $CSM_DISTDIR directory looks correct, and contains the `dtr.dev.cray.com` directory that includes the originally installed docker images.
+        * If the output shows the skopeo.tar file cannot be found, ensure that the $CSM_DISTDIR directory looks correct, and contains the `dtr.dev.cray.com` directory that includes the originally installed docker images.

           The following is an example of the skopeo.tar file not being found:

           ```bash
           ++ podman load -q -i ./hack/../vendor/skopeo.tar
           ++ sed -e 's/^.*: //'
           + SKOPEO_IMAGE=
           ```

+        * If the following overlay error is returned, it could be caused by an earlier podman invocation using a different configuration:

+          ```
+          "ERRO[0000] [graphdriver] prior storage driver overlay failed: 'overlay' is not supported over overlayfs, a mount_program is required: backing file system is unsupported for this graph driver"
+          ```

+          To recover podman, move the overlay directories to a backup folder as follows:

+          ```bash
+          ncn-m001# mkdir /var/lib/containers/storage/backup
+          ncn-m001# mv /var/lib/containers/storage/overlay* /var/lib/containers/storage/backup
+          ```

+          This should allow load-container-images.sh to succeed.

    2. Create (or update) `cert.jks` with the PEM-encoded CA certificate for an LDAP host.